 Yes.
 During the application process in eRezLife, you will be asked to provide the contact information for two references.
-References will have until March 9, 2020 to complete a reference feedback form on your behalf.
 References will be reviewed before extending an offer.

-What if I am unable to interview on February 26.
+What if I am unable to interview on the scheduled interview day?

 You are still eligible to apply for positions.
-If you are unable to participate on February 26, please email the primary contact listed for the position directly to schedule your Skype/Zoom or phone interview one a different date.
+If you are unable to participate on the scheduled interview day, please email DOSAssistantships@vanderbilt.edu.
+We will work with you to schedule your Zoom interview on a different date.